Docs/Channels/Sharing Channels

 • A form to enter their name and email

-• Category selection (if the channel has multiple categories enabled)
+• Category selection (if the channel has multiple categories configured)

 • The dark or light theme configured for the channel